neelansh15/CoolifyJS/README.md

 # CoolifyJS

-A professional, type-safe TypeScript SDK for the [Coolify API](https://coolify.io/docs/api-reference/authorization).
+A  TypeScript SDK for the [Coolify API](https://coolify.io/docs/api-reference/authorization).
 This SDK provides a clean, intuitive interface for managing your Coolify self-hosted PaaS instance programmatically.

 ## Features